EthanWelsh/Flappy-Bird/README.md

 Playing Flappy Bird using a reinforcement learning agent!
 The algorithm used is Q-Learning.
-Code for the GUI and basic animation and physics borrowed from [https://github.com/TimoWilken/flappy-bird-pygame](here.)
-In order to speed up the learning process, I found it helpful to increase the amount of birds on the screen (to change, see NUMBER_OF_BIRDS constant).
-Additionally, I further improved the learning process by increasing the speed at which the game plays (see OVERALL_SPEED constant).
+Code for the GUI and basic animation and physics borrowed from [here.](https://github.com/TimoWilken/flappy-bird-pygame).

 State Representation
 --------------------